shubro18202758/ERROR-404/FinalScript.md

 * **Platform CCTV Integration:** Uses edge AI modules to process CCTV feeds in real-time.
 It detects track intrusions (via YOLOv8) and platform overcrowding (via CrowdInsight).
 A track intrusion triggers a critical "HALT" command, while overcrowding alerts prompt the system to recommend mitigating actions like re-platforming trains or regulating train flow to prevent stampedes.

 #### **6. Safety, Security & Historical Context**

+## *As the railway sector can be a significant target for terrorist and other security threats, we prioritize making our programs as secure as possible by employing robust data encryption techniques to prevent unauthorized access and data leaks*

 The framework is fundamentally a next-generation safety system that learns from historical incidents and defends against modern threats.